-- I. Nonexempt employees are responsible for adhering to University rules and regulations.
-The parties agree to the principle of progressive discipline with the normal sequence of actions being: - (a) Counseling or Initial Discussion; - (b) Verbal Reprimand; - (c) Written Reprimand; - (d) Suspension without pay; - (e) Charges for removal (discharge) from University service. - II.
+- 1. Nonexempt employees are responsible for adhering to University rules and regulations.
+The parties agree to the principle of progressive discipline with the normal sequence of actions being: - a.
+Counseling or Initial Discussion; - b.
+Verbal Reprimand; - c.
+Written Reprimand; - d.
+Suspension without pay; - e.
+Charges for removal (discharge) from University service. - 2.
 The parties also recognize that depending on the severity of the offense, action may begin at any of these steps up to and including discharge.
 Except as otherwise provided in this Article, disciplinary action should be taken as soon as possible after the University has knowledge of or reasonably should have known of a work rule violation or unacceptable behavior.
 The University shall provide written notice to the employee of the disciplinary action to be taken and the employee's appeal rights.
 Similarly situated employees will be treated similarly regarding the application of disciplinary action, but mitigating and aggravating circumstances may be considered.
-Any proposed disciplinary action involving suspension or discharge requires prior review by the Director of Human Resources or designee before it is administered to the employee. - III.
-While not all inclusive, the following are examples of some offenses that will subject an employee to disciplinary action: - (a) Poor performance of duties, including failure to follow instructions or to maintain established standards of workmanship or productivity. - (b) Insubordination or willful disobedience including refusal to accept instructions from supervisors or other proper authorities. - (c) Use of profane or abusive language on University premises, or actions that may be discourteous or harmful to others.
+Any proposed disciplinary action involving suspension or discharge requires prior review by the Director of Human Resources or designee before it is administered to the employee. - 3.
+While not all inclusive, the following are examples of some offenses that will subject an employee to disciplinary action: - a.
+Poor performance of duties, including failure to follow instructions or to maintain established standards of workmanship or productivity. - b.
+Insubordination or willful disobedience including refusal to accept instructions from supervisors or other proper authorities.

-- (d) Threats, fighting, or other physical action against another person or horseplay while on University premises, including abusive, unruly, indecent or obscene conduct. - (e) Continued absences or excessive tardiness that exhibit a pattern or trend. - (f) Failure to inform the supervisor when leaving the workstation, or failure to report back to the workstation at the scheduled conclusion of a work break or meal period. - (g) Failure of an absent employee to notify the supervisor of each day of absence unless previously excused. - (h) Failure to adhere to University or departmental safety policies or procedures, including failure to immediately report an accident on University premises involving an on-the-job injury or property damage. - (i) Unauthorized or improper use of University funds or property. - (j) Being in an unfit condition to perform the duties of the job. - (k) Sleeping on the job. - (I) Violation of USM Policy VII 1.10 University of Maryland System Policy on a Drug Free Workplace (approved by the Board of Regents on 1/2/89) and/or the Governor's Executive Order 01.01.191.16 on Substance Abuse Policy. - (m) Willfully falsifying any University records. - Behavior that compromises another's safety or privacy, or discloses confidential University information to unauthorized persons. - (o) Theft
+- c.
+Use of profane or abusive language on University premises, or actions that may be discourteous or harmful to others. - d.
+Threats, fighting, or other physical action against another person or horseplay while on University premises, including abusive, unruly, indecent or obscene conduct. - e.
+Continued absences or excessive tardiness that exhibit a pattern or trend. - f.
+Failure to inform the supervisor when leaving the workstation, or failure to report back to the workstation at the scheduled conclusion of a work break or meal period. - g.
+Failure of an absent employee to notify the supervisor of each day of absence unless previously excused. - h.
+Failure to adhere to University or departmental safety policies or procedures, including failure to immediately report an accident on University premises involving an on-the-job injury or property damage. - i.
+Unauthorized or improper use of University funds or property. - j.
+Being in an unfit condition to perform the duties of the job. - k.
+Sleeping on the job. - Violation of USM Policy VII 1.10 University of Maryland System Policy on a Drug Free Workplace (approved by the Board of Regents on 1/2/89) and/or the Governor's Executive Order 01.01.191.16 on Substance Abuse Policy. - m.
+Willfully falsifying any University records. - n.
+Behavior that compromises another's safety or privacy, or discloses confidential University information to unauthorized persons. - o.
+Theft